changnet/lua_bigint/README.md

 As default, any big integer arithmetic in this library, big integer are all mutable, unless they are immutable(use `set_const(true)`).
-Create a temporary variable manually if not intent to change the original variable. e.g.
+Create a temporary variable manually if not intent to change the original variable.
+If multiple big integer in one expression, only the first big integer is mutable. e.g.
 ```lua
 local a = lbigint("1000000000")